Diles & Rinies

 Eating

-All villas have well equipped kitchens, and you get a complimentary welcome basket with Nespresso coffee, tea, olive oil, olives, fruit, a bottle of wine and local raki.
-For supplies, you’ll need to head into the main town, which has plenty of supermarkets and a daily street market.
+All villas have well-equipped kitchens with everything you need for easy self-catering.
+You get a small but complimentary welcome basket with Nespresso coffee, tea, fruit, and a bottle of wine to get you started, but for supplies, you’ll need to head into the main town, which has plenty of supermarkets and a daily street market.

 Features include: